How to Buy a Home If You Don't Qualify For a Mortgage

 Here’s how it works.
 You sign up with Haus and put down 10% on the home.
 The rest of the money you may need is paid by Haus using cash.

-The buyer pays Haus back with a monthly payment plan that is up to 30% less than the cost of a traditional mortgage monthly payment.
+The buyer pays Haus back with a monthly payment plan of up to 30% less than a traditional mortgage monthly payment.

 Finally, a percentage of the monthly payment plan is reserved for purchasing equity in the home from Haus.